-Let's face it: Corn isn't often touted as being a super veggie like broccoli or kale.
-Yet, despite being labeled as a low-nutrient and starchy vegetable, corn is actually a very nourishing addition to your diet — and can be enjoyed in many more ways than just on the cob.
+Corn isn't often touted as being a super veggie like broccoli or kale.
+Yet, despite being labeled as a low-nutrient, starchy vegetable, corn is actually very nutritious and can be enjoyed in many more ways than just on the cob.

-In addition to being a solid source of fiber, corn contains several B-vitamins, such as thiamin and folate as well as many minerals including magnesium and potassium, Kelly Jones, RD, tells LIVESTRONG.com.
-Adding corn to a salad or tacos post-workout will help replenish lost electrolytes through its potassium and magnesium content.
+In addition to being a solid source of fiber, corn contains several B vitamins, such as thiamin and folate, as well as minerals including magnesium and potassium, Kelly Jones, RD, tells LIVESTRONG.com.
 "It also has phytonutrients, like lutein and zeaxanthin, which are both known to promote healthy vision," says Maggie Michalczyk, RD.

 1. Grass-Fed Steak Tacos With Cowgirl Salsa

-"This recipe uses corn two ways, as the starchy base with the tortilla and as a garnish with the kernels," says Jones.
-The grass-fed beef provides some omega-3 fatty acids, which you won't get from conventional beef, along with protein to build strong muscles and keep you full.
-Plus, the avocado adds even more healthy fat.
-"All of these nutrients complement each other well for a satisfying and bright meal," she says.
-Whip these up for an outdoor barbecue, and pair with a margarita for a fun happy hour with friends.
+"This recipe uses corn two ways, as the starchy base with the tortilla and as a garnish with the kernels," Jone, says.
+Plus, grass-fed beef provides some omega-3 fatty acids, which you won't get from conventional beef, along with protein to build strong muscles and keep you full.

 Get the Grass-Fed Steak Tacos With Cowgirl Salsa recipe and nutrition info here.